TPoluch/Python-Recommended-Spotify-Playlist/README.md

 # How it works:

 1. User chooses what will act as the foundation for the script to build their preferences profile from - either historic data or a specific playlist.

     * Historic Data: Reads the top 'n' tracks and their related details for tracks listened to by the user over 3 time spans - short-term, medium-term, long-term (assigns a rank to each track 1,2,3...n based on most-least listened to for each time span)

     * Playlist: User is prompted to enter the playlist name and then the the tracks within the playlist and their details are retrieved.

     * User input: There is a validation step built in to verify the users playlist name is actually a playlist within the users profile.
-If user enters incorrect playlist name then they will be prompted to retry.
-If they enter a playlist name and the script identifies they have 2 playlists with the same name then they will be notified, given links to each playlist, and asked to change their names and start over.
+If the user enters and incorrect playlist name then they will be prompted to retry.
+If they enter a playlist name and the script identifies they have 2 or more playlists with the same name then they will be notified, given links to each playlist, and asked to change the names and start over.

 2. Each track pulled in step 1 gets 'n' recommended tracks by using the track as a "seed track" and using its audio features (energy, danceability, loudness, etc) values as the target aduio feature values for the possible recommended songs.
 Data is then processed and recommended tracks are identified.

     * The amount of recommended tracks pulled can be changed by the user in the "preference variables" section.
-The user can also choose the max length for the playlist and the minimum release date for recommended tracks in the "preference variables."
+The user can also choose the max length for the playlist and the minimum release date for recommended tracks in that section as well.

 3. Pulls in all tracks currently in the users library and compares it to the list of recommended tracks.
 Any recommended tracks that are already in the user's library are removed from the recommended list.

     * User is asked if they would like to exclude recommended songs from previous executions.
 If yes then the file archiving all recommended songs from past runs is read in and those songs are taken out of the current recommendation list.

 4. Creates Playlist

     * User is prompted to name playlist

 5. Populates playlist

 ```python